-All candidates must complete the two practicum courses in school psychology and a minimum of 450 hours of practical fieldwork which is embedded in their coursework prior to beginning fieldwork.
+All candidates must complete the two practicum courses in school psychology and complete a minimum of 450 hours of clinical practical fieldwork which is embedded in their coursework prior to beginning fieldwork.

-During the final year candidates participate in a minimum of 1200 hours of field experience.
-A minimum of 800 hours must be completed in a public school setting.
-All public school hours must be under the supervision of a professional with two years of experience as a school psychologist and who holds a Pupil Personnel Services credential in school psychology.
+During the final year candidates complete a minimum of 1200 hours of supervision and mentoring.
+A minimum of 800 hours must be completed in an approved California public school setting.
+All public school hours must be under the supervision of a professional with three years of experience as a school psychologist and who holds a Pupil Personnel Services credential in school psychology.

-Applications for fieldwork/internship courses must be filed on the MyBrandman SOE Services site by the deadline established at the campus of residence in which a student plans to begin supervision and mentoring courses.
+Applications for supervision and mentoring courses must be filed on the MyBrandman SOE Services site by the deadline established at the campus of residence in which a student plans to begin supervision and mentoring courses.
 All the Credential and Program requirements must be met prior to any mentoring and supervision courses being taken.

 After successfully completing Fieldwork/Internship and all other program requirements and coursework, candidates submit a portfolio demonstrating their competency based on the NASP Standards through LiveText and pay a fee to have the portfolio evaluated.
 Portfolio requirements and directions are located on the SOE Services MyBrandman site.